How to Build a Copywriter Portfolio (When You’re New to Copywriting)

 Think of your portfolio as a mini case study where you explain how you approached the project and what the outcome was.

-I tend to split my own portfolio pieces into three sections:
+I tend to split my own copywriting case studies into three sections:

 · The brief